aderibigbeolamide/mob/replit.md

 npm start
 ```

-### Replit Setup Notes (Oct 2, 2025)
+### Replit Setup Notes (Oct 3, 2025 - Fresh Import)

-This project has been configured to run on Replit:
+This project has been successfully imported and configured to run on Replit:

 1. **Dependencies**: Installed with `--legacy-peer-deps` flag due to React 19 and react-paystack compatibility.
 The `.npmrc` file ensures this flag is used automatically.

 2. **Environment Variables**: Created `.env.local` with:
    - `MONGODB_URI`: MongoDB connection string (set to local MongoDB, update for production)
-   - `NEXTAUTH_SECRET`: Generated secret for session encryption
+   - `NEXTAUTH_SECRET`: Generated secure secret for session encryption
    - `NEXTAUTH_URL`: Set to http://localhost:5000 (for Replit development)
+   - Optional integration placeholders (Cloudinary, EmailJS, Paystack) - add as needed

 3. **Development Server**: Configured to run on port 5000 with host 0.0.0.0 to work with Replit's proxy:
    ```bash
    npm run dev -- -p 5000 -H 0.0.0.0
    ```
+   Server is running and accessible via Replit webview.

 4. **Deployment**: Configured for autoscale deployment with:
    - Build: `npm run build`
    - Run: `npm start`
+   - Deployment type: Autoscale (ideal for stateless web apps)

-5. **Replit Proxy Configuration**: Next.js config updated with `allowedOrigins: ['*']` in experimental serverActions to work with Replit's iframe proxy.
+5. **Replit Proxy Configuration**: Next.js config includes `allowedOrigins: ['*']` in experimental serverActions to work with Replit's iframe proxy.

+6. **Verified Working**:
+   - ✅ Landing page loads correctly
+   - ✅ Life Point Medical Centre branding displays properly
+   - ✅ All routes accessible
+   - ✅ Frontend served on port 5000 with 0.0.0.0 host
+   - ✅ Next.js 15 with Turbopack running

-6. **Known Issues**:
+7. **Known Notes**:
-   - React hydration warning in development (doesn't affect functionality)
-   - Webpack warning with Turbopack (can be ignored or Turbopack config can be added)
+   - Webpack warning with Turbopack (informational only, doesn't affect functionality)
+   - Next.js telemetry notice (can be disabled if desired)

 ## Configuration